What VBN does not do

 | vbn-wizard-draft | In-progress intake wizard state.
 Lets the wizard survive a refresh or tab close. | Starting the intake wizard. |

 These keys live only in this browser.
 Opening VBN on a different device will not see them unless you use the QR or “transfer to another device” feature to explicitly encode the data into a URL you move yourself.
+The “Clear all VBN data” button below removes every key above (and clears the service worker cache) in one click.

 Share links and transfer URLs